The Man Who Planted Trees assembly

 By delivering this assembly to your whole school you can earn two points on the Green Tree Schools Award.

-Please gather evidence such as photos of the assembly being delivered, video clips or speaker notes, and email them to email@example.com.
-Two points will be added to your account after we receive your evidence (usually within two weeks).
+After you have delivered your assembly, please email to let us know it’s completed firstname.lastname@example.org.
+Two points will be added to your account after we receive your email (usually within two weeks).

 Plant trees to commemorate the First World War